Updated February 2023

 Most of the page experience items we listed earlier are old news.
 They're things we've been paying attention to for many years in some cases.
 While Core Web Vitals aren't new to web development, they are new to the algorithm that is used to rank your website in search results.

 This means that we all need to run some tests and see how our websites are performing in each of these areas.
-Google-Core-Vitals

 Core Web Vitals Explained

-• LCP (Largest Contentful Paint)"Why do I see white space instead of content?!"
+- LCP (Largest Contentful Paint) — "Why do I see white space instead of content?!"

 LCP measures how well your webpage is loading.
 To offer a stellar user experience, the loading time (time from the moment a page starts loading to the moment it is fully loaded) should be faster than 2.5 seconds.
 Anything between 2.5 and 4 seconds is considered mediocre.
-A loading time longer than 4 seconds is poor.
+A loading time longer than 4 seconds is poor. - FID (First Input Delay) — "I just clicked that.
+Why didn't anything change?!"

 FID measures the interactivity of your webpage (the time it takes for the website to respond to such users' actions as clicking a link, tapping a button, etc.).
 To rank high, your website's FID should be faster than 100 milliseconds.
 Anything between 100 and 300 milliseconds is considered mediocre.
-An FID longer than 300 milliseconds is poor.
+An FID longer than 300 milliseconds is poor. - CLS (Cumulative Layout Shift) — "I was about to click that.
+Why did it move?!"

 CLS measures the visual stability of your website (how often visible elements on the website change their positions, forcing the user to search for the lost place in the text or the button they were trying to tap).
 To rank high, your CLS should be less than 0.1.
 Anything between 0.1 and 0.25 is considered mediocre.
 A CLS higher than 0.25 is poor.